Netflix/metaflow-nflx-extensions/README.md

 ## Conda V2

+*Version 1.0.0 is considered stable.
+Some UX changes have occurred compared to previous versions.
+Please see the docs/ folder for more information*

 *Version 0.2.0 of this extension is not fully backward compatible with previous versions due to where packages are cached.
 If you are using a previous version of the extension, it is recommended that you change the `CONDA_MAGIC_FILE_V2`, `CONDA_PACKAGES_DIRNAME` and `CONDA_ENVS_DIRNAME` to